isaacrlevin/presencelight/desktop-README.md

 In order for the desktop app to work, you need to be running Windows 10, version 1903 (19H1), as well as provide the following steps.

 - Install App via the desired build link above
-- Hue Only- Obtain the IP Address for your Phillips Hue Bridge
+- Hue Only- Obtain the IP Address for your Philips Hue Bridge
 - LIFX Only - Obtain a LIFX Developer Token from [here](https://cloud.lifx.com/settings)